Darragh Leahy: Dundalk

 On 12 December 2019, Leahy signed for League of Ireland Premier Division champions Dundalk ahead of the 2020 season.
 On 6 December 2020, he replaced Sean Gannon from the bench in a 4–2 win over Shamrock Rovers in the 2020 FAI Cup final at the Aviva Stadium.
 On 12 March 2021, he scored the winning penalty in the shootout as his side defeated Shamrock Rovers at Tallaght Stadium to win the 2021 President of Ireland's Cup.
 He spent 4 seasons with the club, scoring 3 goals in 112 appearances in all competitions, before leaving at the end of the 2023 season.

 Waterford

 Leahy signed for newly promoted League of Ireland Premier Division club Waterford on 13 December 2023.
 He scored his first goals for the club on 23 February 2024, scoring twice in a 4–1 win away to Drogheda United.
 On 12 November 2024, he signed a new contract with the club.
+On 21 November 2025, it was announced that Leahy would be departing Waterford after scoring 5 goals in 67 appearances during his 2 seasons with the club.

+Linfield

+On 14 January 2026, Leahy joined NIFL Premiership club Linfield on an 18-month-contract.